bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

       resource must have in order to run a method.
 For example, in a cloud execution the COMPSs runtime creates a VM that fulfils the specified requirements in order to perform the execution.
-A full description of the supported constraints can be found in Table [tab:constraints] in Section [sec:Constraints].
+A full description of the supported constraints can be found in :numref:`supported_constraints`.

    -  **@SchedulerHints:** It specifies the class that implements the method.